newluhux/newluhux/README.md

 - Hi, I’m @newluhux
-- I’m interested in Linux,C,Rust,Security,RISCV,FPGA,Network,MUD Game
+- I’m interested in Linux,C,Rust,Forth,Security,RISCV,MCU,FPGA,Network,MUD Game
 - I'm Using Slackware Linux, Guix System
 <!---
 newluhux/newluhux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.